Skip to content

 When sweeping a callsite, ask: what would I want to know about while making coffee?

 • alert: anything that pauses the fleet, breaks production, or signals security.
-The operator must see it before the next agent firing potentially makes it worse.
+You should see it before the next agent firing can make it worse.

-• warn: soft failures that recover on their own (rate-limit on one provider, max-turns on one issue) but the operator should know happened.
+• warn: soft failures that recover on their own (rate-limit on one provider, max-turns on one issue) but should still be visible.

 • info: everything else.
 If you’re not sure, this is the right answer.